daveaseeman/FractalJekyll/_includes/_markdown/dfma.md

 Making a prototype is one thing.
 Making ten thousand units is something else completely.
-Through Design for Manufacturing and Assembly, we can refine your product to take advantage of high-volume production technologies, and global supply chains, which helps to minimize part cost and maximize profit margin.
+We can refine your product to take advantage of high-volume production technologies, and global supply chains, which helps to minimize part cost and maximize profit margin.